Balloon propaganda campaigns in Korea: 2024 trash balloon campaign

 In May 2024, North Korea began sending balloons loaded with trash into South Korea.
 Initially, the balloons were believed to contain propaganda leaflets.
 However, further investigation revealed that balloons were filled with trash, including household waste, organic waste like fertilizer, batteries, cigarette butts, and even soil with parasites.
 Some also included Hello Kitty prints and worn apparel with release mechanisms designed to scatter debris mid-flight.

+Between May and November 2024 North Korea sent approximately 7,000 balloons toward South Korea in 32 separate rounds according to the South Korean military.
+The launches constituted a months-long campaign and reached areas across South Korea and included the Seoul metropolitan area.

 North Korea stated that the balloons were launched in response to a campaign by North Korean defectors and activists in South Korea, who regularly send anti-Pyongyang leaflets, food, medicine, money, and USB sticks with Korean cultural content across the border.
 The South Korean unification ministry had suggested that the contents inside may reflect the struggles amongst North Korean society.

 Several trash-filled balloons have landed near the Seoul metropolitan area, with some remaining intact while others scattered debris across the ground, prompting public safety and health concerns, particularly regarding parasites.
 South Korean citizens have been advised not to touch the balloons due to the risk of contamination and to report any sightings to local authorities.

 In response, South Korea's military issued warnings, stating that "stern military measures" would be taken if the balloon launches "cross the line" or endanger South Korean residents.
 However, the military refrained from shooting down the balloons, citing safety concerns over the spread of waste and potential environmental hazards from the debris.
+The balloons also caused disruptions to aviation and property damage.
+Between 1 June and 24 September runways at Incheon International Airport and Gimpo International Airport were closed on 20 separate days for a combined 413 minutes because of balloons detected nearby.
+On the 26th of June operations at Incheon International Airport were suspended for nearly three hours.
+This caused several flights to be delayed or diverted.
+Some balloons also caused small fires after landing where South Korea's military said that timer devices using thermal wires to detach the balloons' loads could ignite fires.
+By early September authorities in Seoul and Gyeonggi Province had recorded more than 100 million won in property damage associated with the balloons.